 But as it is, we inherit the stain of sin,

 And from the beginning did this blemish begin;

-Bequeathed we were, with a fallen nature
+And sadly we were bequeathed a fallen nature

 Lo, lost were gifts, in Adam's nomenclature.

-The preternatural gifts, most no longer remain;
+The preternatural gifts, most no longer remain,

-From our race there arose a sinless exception:
+From our race arose a sinless exception: